mujtababrohi1/1Widswebsite/exampleSite/content/speaker/speaker-3.md

     percentage: 80%

 ---
-## PhD Student at Victoria University, Social Media Analyst and Digital Marketing Strategist in Healthcare and wellbeing
+## Senior Lecturer at Victoria Graduate School of Business